MrTomato77/MrTomato77/README.md

 ### 💻 &nbsp;About Me

-- 🤔 &nbsp; Passionate about Networking and Cybersecurity secure systems
+- 🫠 &nbsp; I have failed the CCNA Exam and lost $300
 - 🎓 &nbsp; Studying Computer Engineering at Prince of Songkla University (PSU)

 ### 💻 I'm working with